serialphotog/winbuntu/README.md

 ## Setting things up

-To get started, you will need to [download and run the Winbuntu Cygwin Installer](http://www.hackeradam17.com/download-winbuntu/).
-This is just a simple Windows installer that sets up the minimum Cygwin configuration required to run our GUI.
-You can find the source for the Installer [here](https://github.com/serialphotog/winbuntu-cygwin-installer).
+To get started, you will need to [download and run the Winbuntu Installer](http://www.hackeradam17.com/download-winbuntu/).
+This is just a simple Windows installer that sets up Xming and install the Winbuntu files.

 For this to be at all useful, you will need a git repository with your dotfiles and install scripts.
 You can [use mine](https://github.com/serialphotog/winbuntu-config) to help get you started.
 There are 3 things this is used for: